ZupIT/ritchie-docs/content/en/Challenges/Level 4 Aggregation.md

 **Premisse:** Creation of the **`rit math multiply numbers`** formula \(same as level 1\).

 1. Extract all inputs parameters.
-2. Execute the grouped formula according to the selected operation:
+2. Run the grouped formula according to the selected operation:
    * **multiply** should call **`rit math multiply numbers`**
    * **sum** should call **`rit math sum numbers`**
 3. Return the result on the terminal.